 Following are the two different 1099 tax forms used by the mutual fund to report the distribution paid to the shareholder throughout the year:

 Form 1099 R

-This tax form is used to report distributions made from pensions, retirement plans, profit-sharing plans, IRAs, etc. Additionally, the gross distributions, federal, local, and state tax withholdings were also reported.
+Use this tax form to report distributions made from pensions, retirement plans, profit-sharing plans, IRAs, etc. Additionally, the gross distributions, federal, local, and state tax withholdings also reported.
 Moreover, a rollover can report as distribution on Form 1099 R.

 Form 1099 INT

 Mutual funds use the 1099 INT Form to report dividends received from tax-exempt funds which remain exempt for federal tax purposes.

 What are the Tax Strategies for Mutual Funds?

 The tax strategies must follow by mutual fund organizations are:

 Consider the timing of fund purchase and sale

 Generally, selling a fund before the distribution results in more capital gain.
 Furthermore, selling shares after the distribution usually yields less gain or more loss.
 Also, when you’re considering to sell or purchase a share around the time of distribution, including the size of the dividend.
 Compare the size of the dividend relative to the size of the expected investment.